vsdmars/rmqctl/README.rst

 AMQP Protocol
 -------------
-rmqctl_ uses amqp protocol library for publishing and consuming messages from
+rmqctl_ uses amqp protocol library for publish/consume message for speed.

-queue for speed, which supports burst message publishing and consuming daemon
+rmqctl_ supports burst publish/daemon consume, act as a perfect tool for stress test

-both can be used for stress test.
+and debugging the application.